Types of Childhood Trauma

 20. Can I Travel by Air?

-Yes — but wait 2–4 weeks post-treatment, or until your neurologist says it’s safe.
+Yes, but wait until your neurologist says it’s safe.

 21. Will the Coils Set Off Airport Scanners?